-ROUTE 91 MUSIC FESTIVAL SHOOTING, LAS VEGAS, NEVADA999
+ROUTE 91 HARVEST MUSIC FESTIVAL LAS VEGAS, NEVADA

-People take cover at the Route 91 Harvest country music festival after apparent gun fire was heard on October 1, 2017 in Las Vegas, Nevada.
+People take cover at the Route 91 Harvest country music festival after apparent gun fire was heard on 1 October 2017 in Las Vegas, Nevada.
 There are reports of an active shooter around the Mandalay Bay Resort and Casino.
-(Photo by David Becker/Getty Images)1000 the man help the woman up and they walked away.
-Injuries are unknown.
-(Photo by David Becker/Getty Images)1001
+1008

-A man lays on top of a woman as others flee the Route 91 Harvest country music festival grounds after a active shooter was reported on October 1, 2017 in Las Vegas, Nevada.
-A gunman has opened fire on a music festival in Las Vegas, leaving at least 2 people dead.
-Police have confirmed that one suspect has been shot.
-The investigation is ongoing.
-The photographer witnessed
+A man lays on top of a woman as others flee the Route 91 Harvest country music festival grounds after a active shooter was reported on 1 October 2017 in Las Vegas, Nevada.
+1009

 Stephen Paddock opened fire on Route 91 Harvest Music Festival concertgoers on 1 October 2017, killing 59 people and injuring 700 more.
-He was armed with 23 firearms.
+1007 He was armed with 23 firearms.
 It was the worst mass shooting in modern US history.
-1002
+1010

-Among his arsenal were at least 13 semi-automatic AR-15 rifles, most of which were outfitted with bump stocks (which effectively mimic automatic fire) and held large-capacity magazines equipped with 25 to 100 rounds of ammunition.
-1003 Due to the strength and volume of fire with which he was equipped, Stephen Paddock was able to endanger the lives of the over 20,000 individuals attending the concert from 1,200 feet away.
+Among his arsenal were at least 13 semiautomatic AR-15 rifles, most of which were outfitted with bump stocks (which effectively mimic automatic fire) and held large-capacity magazines equipped with 25 to 100 rounds of ammunition.1011 Due to the strength and volume of fire with which he was equipped, Stephen Paddock was able to endanger the lives of the over 20,000 individuals attending the concert from 1,200 feet away.

-US federal law does not ban or regulate semiautomatic assault rifles, large-capacity magazines or accessories like bump stocks.
+US federal law does not ban or regulate semi-automatic assault rifles, large-capacity magazines or accessories like bump stocks.

 Nevada law does not require a permit to purchase rifles, handguns or shotguns.
 It does not require registration of firearms, licensing of owners or a permit to carry rifles and shotguns.
-Nevada does not ban semi-automatic firearms or regulate magazine capacity and it places no limit on the number of firearms that may be purchased at one time.
-1004
+Nevada does not ban semi-automatic firearms or regulate magazine capacity and it places no limit on the number of firearms that may be purchased at one time.1012 security of person and the long-lasting effects on victims, survivors and witnesses, there is no federal law regulating them.
+A handful of states and cities do regulate these weapons, ammunition and/or firearm accessories, but there is no uniform national framework governing their possession, use or inventory.